It's All Right (The Impressions song)

 "It's All Right" is a 1963 song recorded by The Impressions and written by the group's lead singer, Curtis Mayfield.
 The single was the most successful chart entry of the group's career.
 "It's All Right" was one of two top-ten singles for the group on the Billboard Hot 100, and the first of six number ones on the Billboard R&B chart.
-It also reached number one on the Cash Box R&B chart.
+It also reached No.1 on the Cash Box R&B chart.